| || |

 Daniel Feldt is a graphic designer and illustrator from Stockholm, Sweden.
 His early typefaces include Furiosa (2015, a fat brush script), Bob (2015, a heavy octagonal mechanical typeface) and Gunnar Bold (2015, a rounded sans).

-Typefaces from 2017: Etheline (sans), Handwritten Halloween, Fright Night, Narrabeen Brush, Luchador (a great vintage layered font family), Alma Mono (rounded monospaced sans).
+Typefaces from 2017: Etheline (sans), Handwritten Halloween, Fright Night, Narrabeen Brush, Luchador (a great vintage layered font family), Alma Mono (a rounded monospaced sans in five weights)).

 Typefaces from 2018: Stray Bullets, Knicknack (rounded sans), Rockaway Beach.